Evaluna Montaner: Early life

-On February 8, 2020, she married her boyfriend of five years, the Colombian singer Camilo Echeverry.
-In October 2021, the couple announced that Montaner was pregnant with their first child.
-On April 6, 2022, their daughter, Índigo, was born.

 Career

 2011-12: Grachi

 Evaluna got her first role as a supporting character in Nickelodeon's Latin American series Grachi, playing Melanie Esquivel, the protagonist's sister.

 2012: La Gloria de Dios

 In 2012, Evaluna's father Ricardo Montaner chose to sing the Christian ballad La Gloria de Dios (The Glory of God), in addition to taking her on the tours of Frequent Flyer Tour, which began her career as a singer.

 The song was presented for the first time in Argentina, during the tribute program to Ricardo Montaner in Gracias por venir, gracias por estar.

 2013: Si existe

 Si existe (If it exists) was the name of her first single released in December 2013, made with the help of her mother, the Venezuelan Marlene Rodriguez.

 She was the host of the Día a Día program in the segment of La Voz Colombia.

 2014-2021: Hot Pursuit, Yo me salvé, and other singles

-In 2014, she played a supporting role in the movie Hot Pursuit as Teresa Cortez, a teenage girl who has her 15 year old party, shared the screen with stars Reese Witherspoon and Sofia Vergara.
+In 2014, she played a supporting role in the movie Hot Pursuit as Teresa Cortez, a teenage girl who has her 15-year-old party, shared the screen with stars Reese Witherspoon and Sofia Vergara.

 In July 2014 Evaluna participated in the Christian festival held in Argentina called Jesús Fest where she presented her single, "Yo me salvé" (I Saved Myself), which would be released at the end of 2014 with its English version titled "Wings" and its respective videos.

 In 2015 Evaluna performed again at Jesús Fest in Tecnopolis, Argentina, where she sang her songs and made some covers of Christian songs.

 In 2018 and after a break of four years without singing, she presented her new singles "Por tu amor" and "Me liberé".

 In February 2021, she released another single called "Uno Más Uno".